Extrys/Hybrid-EZS/README.md

 ## Introduction
-Usually the terms ECS and DOTS are confusing for new developers or for experienced ones with a strong OOP mindset, other know about ECS and DOTS but are not sure how to port their project, there are also large projects that would be a nightmare to port to ECS, and let alone DOTS.
+- Usually the terms ECS and DOTS are confusing for new developers or for experienced ones with a strong OOP mindset
+- Other developers know about ECS and DOTS but are not sure how to port their projects
+- There are also large projects that would be a nightmare to port to ECS, and let alone DOTS.

-This project has been created to solve most of these problems, focusing on offering a much smoother and faster workflow to allow working with Monobehaviours and entities at the same time in a hybrid way.
+This project has been created to solve most of these problems
+by focusing on offering a much smoother and faster workflow to work with Monobehaviours and entities at the same time in a hybrid way.

 ## Features
 A few features have been made to avoid the sometimes excesive code quantity needed to work with ECS and conversions, among others, the most important are: